 So if you live in the San Francisco Bay Area and are interested in meditation, please consider the Wednesday evening gathering in San Rafael that I lead (with occasional guest teachers).
 There are usually several dozen people, with a nice mixture of seasoned meditators and people with less experience, all in an atmosphere that is friendly and focused.
 Newcomers are always welcome.

 “Early-bird” meditation begins at 6:45 pm with formal instruction at 7:00, break at 7:30, and talk and discussion from 7:40 – 8:30.
 We meet at the Veritas Interfaith Center at Dominican University (directions below).
-It’s really fine to come after 6:45 – any meditation is better than none at all! – but please: if you arrive after we begin meditating, come up the stairs quietly (which are next to the front room) and find a chair in the large hallway outside the front room to support the silence of others.
-(If you like to sit on a cushion on the floor, please bring that, and there is room in the front.)
+It’s really fine to come after 6:45 – any meditation is better than none at all! – and just enter the room quietly.
 Out of consideration for others with chemical sensitivities, please do not wear scented products.

 Our approach is Buddhist – though you certainly don’t need to be “Buddhist” to come and get value, nor do you need any prior experience with meditation.
 While our “home base” is the Vipassana tradition, we’re respectful, friendly, and inclusive toward Zen and Tibetan approaches.

 These teachings are offered freely, at no charge.
 And if you like, you may wish to participate in the age-old practice of generosity through making an offering – called “dana” – to defray the costs of the sitting group and support its teacher.